-Work of the position is critical to one or more bureau and/or agency priorities such as protection of life and property, planning, design and construction of engineering projects, dam safety and infrastructure evaluation, management of valuable petroleum and mineral resources, and provision of science information tools and technologies to inform decisions of the Federal government, State and local governments, and all manner of resource managers and users.
+Work of the position is critical to one or more bureau and/or agency priorities such as protection of life and property, planning, design and construction of engineering projects, dam safety and infrastructure evaluation, and management of valuable petroleum and mineral resources, and provision of science information tools and technologies to inform decisions of the Federal government, State and local governments, and all manner of resource managers and users.
+Work typically involves developing and advising on new methods, technologies or approached.

-The projects, analyses, maps, and other products are used by resources managers and bureau and agency leadership to inform decision making.
+The projects, analyses, maps and other products are used by resources managers and bureau and agency leadership to inform decision making.
+Outcomes of the work may affect the work of other experts in the field, important aspects of DOI scientific programs, or the well-being of a substantial number of people.

-FACTOR 6 & 7 - NATURE AND PURPOSE OF CONTACTSFL6-3 & 7-C 180pointsFL6-3 & 7-C 180
+FACTOR 6 & 7 - NATURE AND PURPOSE OF CONTACTS FL6-3 & 7-C 180 points

 Contacts are with technical, administrative, and scientific personnel within and outside the immediate organization.
 Other contacts typically include scientific and technical personnel from other Federal and State Agencies, regulatory bodies, industrial and consulting firms, professional and scientific societies and academic institutions.
 Positions involved in disaster response may have contact with emergency responders, land managers, and counterparts from foreign governments.
-Some positions require contact with the media and general public, sometimes in emergency response situations.
+Some positions require contact with the media and general-public, sometimes in emergency response situations.

-The purpose of contacts is to provide technical direction and coordination of work related to projects, monitoring networks, and geoscience investigations.
+The purpose of contacts is to provide technical direction and coordination of work related to projects, monitoring networks, and geosciences investigations.
 Contacts outside the government may be skeptical about trusting government employees, have competing interests with the bureau or agency, and may be unwilling to cooperate or comply.
 The scientist must be diplomatic in presenting ideas and employ skill and professionalism to establish rapport with uncooperative contacts.